opengitorg/openmr-git-course/_episodes/02-local_git.md

 ~~~
 $ mkdir common
-$ vim common/references.txt					# Add a reference
+$ atom common/references.txt					# Add a reference
 ~~~
 {: .language-bash}

 We will also add a citation in our introduction section (in article.md).

 ~~~
-$ vim article.md 						# Use reference in introduction
+$ atom article.md 						# Use reference in introduction
 ~~~
 {: .language-bash}